Ever since someone coined the term “digital transformation,” businesses have been discussing the topic of cloud security.

 Of course, there are few guarantees in life (and maybe fewer in IT), but the potential for better security, more resilient infrastructure, perfect application uptime, and stronger data resiliency are more likely in the cloud than onsite.
-If you are a skeptic, here is a list of five facts about cloud providers and partnerships that might help put your mind at ease about data security in the cloud.
+If you are a skeptic, here is a list of seven facts about cloud providers and partnerships that might help put your mind at ease about data privacy and security issues in the cloud.

-1. Your Cloud Service Provider is an expert at cloud security
+1. Your Cloud Service Provider Is an Expert at Managing Cloud Security and Data Privacy

-In addition to iron-clad physical security, often including retina scanners or armed guards, cloud providers use best-of-breed network and web application security solutions to protect data at every layer of computing.
-They also help you build in user authentication, including multifactor authentication (MFA), to ensure that only the right people can access platforms, applications and data, even if login credentials fall into the wrong hands.
+Cloud providers, meanwhile, are constantly investing in cloud computing security.
+They use best-of-breed network and web application security solutions for protecting data at every layer of computing.
+They also help you build in security controls and user authentication, including multi-factor authentication (MFA), to restrict access control and ensure that only authorized users can access key platforms, applications and sensitive information—even if login credentials fall into the wrong hands.
 Furthermore, data encryption renders your data unreadable to those who don’t have the decryption key, even if it is intercepted.

-Cloud providers also have advanced technology and dedicated resources to monitor their systems continuously for abnormal activity and automatically respond to security threats.
-They can act immediately and swiftly if an intrusion is detected and have the capacity to shut down a part of their systems to protect overall security while an investigation or mitigation occurs.
+Cloud providers also invest in advanced technology that uses sophisticated algorithms to monitor your data continuously for abnormal activity and automatically respond to security threats.
+They can act immediately and swiftly if an intrusion is detected and have the capacity to shut down part of their systems to protect overall security while an investigation or mitigation occurs.
 This can often stop a cyberattack before it occurs, or at least drastically reduce the scale of the data breach.

 Ransomware attacks, in which a cybercriminal gains access to a business’ system or files and holds them for ransom, are prevalent.
 Sophos reports that 51 percent of organizations surveyed were hit by a ransomware attack in 2019.
 In 73 percent of cases, the cybercriminals encrypted data and sent a message that the organization had to pay for the decryption key – and 26 percent paid the ransom.